-As of June 30, 2021, we have treated the first three patients with a single dose of INB-200 and have not observed any injection reactions, severe adverse events, or adverse events deemed related to the injection of INB-200, including cytokine release syndrome or neurotoxicity.
+As of April 30, 2021, we have treated the first three patients with INB-200 and have not observed any injection reactions, severe adverse events, or adverse events deemed related to the injection of INB-200.
 One patient experienced a subdural hygroma with no neurological symptoms deemed related to the surgical procedure prior to the INB-200 treatment.
 Reported grade 3/4 adverse events include dehydration, seizure related to disease, thrombocytopenia and urinary tract infection.
 The other adverse events reported to date were grade 1/2 anorexia, anosmia, edema, fatigue, fever, headache, leukopenia, nausea and vomiting, related to radiation and TMZ chemotherapy.
 The data from this first dose level were reviewed by the data safety monitoring board (DSMB) in February 2021.
 The DSMB determined it was safe to proceed and progress to the repeat dose cohort (or dose level 2).